 Respondent Response Cepro Unsure on what is the best solution from a technical BSC process perspective, but the goal of making it easy for customers to come in our out of the PWN<->TPA repeatedly is a good goal.
 ENGIE No. We are assuming that the consumption of the PN customers would be measured by the CoP 10 meters and submitted into settlement by the boundary supplier's agents while the aggregation was in effect but that each CoP 10 meter would at that point not be a settlement meter (for example in a "new build" scenario).
 Should a customer opt for a TPS, an MPAN would be registered for the CoP 10 meter by the DNO and the resulting MPAN would be settled by the TPS.
 Should the customer then opt back into the PN, the MPAN should be logically disconnected to ensure the TPS does not attempt to settle it.
-The meter should however remain in situ (as a non- settlement meter) to avoid unnecessary costs to parties and disruption to the customer.
+The meter should however remain in situ (as a non-settlement meter) to avoid unnecessary costs to parties and disruption to the customer.
 If the customer again opted for a TPS, the logically disconnected MPAN should be able to be reinstated.
 We feel that the process by which the meters switch between being settlement and non-settlement "sub" meters as a result of moving in and out of TPS requires some further clarification.
 IMServ We don't understand this question.
-We thought the MB meter would be omitted from Settlement by being logically disconnected?
+Whether de-energised or logically disconnected, we assume a new mapping form is always required to be sent to the HHDC.
+If de-energised, the HHDC is still expected to attempt to retrieve data on a regular bases.
 Northern Powergrid No. We are comfortable with the Workgroup's position that a logical disconnection is appropriate.
-SNRG No. In line with the discussion throughout the Working Group.
+SNRG Yes.
+In line with the discussion throughout the Working Group.
 We would expect that a TPS adopting a site within a PNO would require a full disconnection of the previous registered supply and associated metering equipment i.e. a meter swap.
-We believe this would allow for assurance of the correct MTD, etc once the site is adopted by the TPS.
+We believe this would allow for assurance of the correct MTD, etc once the site is adopted by the

+P455

+Assessment Consultation

+Responses

+23 January 2024

+Version 1.0

+Page 28 of 33

+Respondent Response TPS.
 There is no guarantee the TPS will support the incumbent meter set, so De-Energisation / Re-Energisation may have limited benefits and lead to 'dirty' data, in a small number of scenarios.

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 27 of 32 © Elexon Limited 2024

-Respondent Response

-Stark No.

-UKPN No. This is a risk as a result of the introduction of these revised arrangements, this is largely as a result of looking to force these changes into the existing and long-standing rules.
+Stark No. UKPN No. This is a risk as a result of the introduction of these revised arrangements, this is largely as a result of looking to force these changes into the existing and long-standing rules.
 This further supports the view that a larger and more widescale consideration of what is required should be undertaken rather than rushing a solution, which we believe could significantly increase the risk to settlements and the accuracy of industry data.

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 28 of 32 © Elexon Limited 2024 Question 22: Is it right for the solution not to be captured under the complex site arrangements within BSC?
+Question 22: Is it right for the solution not to be captured under the complex site arrangements within BSC?